-Students who reduce their course load (except for full-time undergraduates maintaining 12 credit hours or more) by dropping courses during the refund period of the semester will have the course tuition cancellation calculated as of the date of the course drop.
+Students who reduce their course load (except for full-time undergraduates maintaining 12 credit hours or more) by dropping classes during the refund period of the semester will have the tuition cancellation calculated as of the date of the course drop.
 The student's account must show a credit balance before a refund will be processed.

 Nonstandard courses and MBA modules have different refund policies, percentages, and dates.
 In addition, tuition and fee refund policies and deadlines for study abroad programs may differ by program and location.
 Students should check with the appropriate office or program webpage for specific guidelines.

 Discontinuing attendance from class or notifying an instructor does not constitute an official course drop.
 Without an official course drop, students will be responsible for all tuition and related fees.

 When students withdraw from courses with a standard face to face schedule during a regular semester (fall/spring), refunds will be based on the published dates in the Academic Calendar and Catalog.
 The cancellation percentage is based on the date of the course drop or withdrawal: